 Predictive analytics initiatives are supported by two pillars: a well-defined process that standardizes how data analysts develop, test and deploy predictive models and a set of predictive analytics techniques and tools to use in doing the analysis work.

 The predictive analytics process should embody what can be seen as a virtuous cycle.
 A business problem is identified, and candidate resolutions for the problem are developed and compared to find the ones that work the best, which are deployed in the operational environment.
 Business improvements are then measured, and the process begins again with a look for the next opportunity.

 An actual example of this process in action would also include some other crucial steps.
 After identifying a business issue that might be positively affected by the creation of a predictive model, analysts must determine the data to be used.
 To do so, they need to consider what data sets are likely to inform the development of the planned model and assess the availability and accessibility of the required data.

 Once the data to be analyzed is collected, the next step is preparing it for analysis.
 To do so, an analyst standardizes and cleanses the data, a task that includes inputting missing values, eliminating outliers that aren't expected to beneficially impact the outcome, and organizing the data to support and streamline the analysis stage.

-A sample data set is then subjected to one or more statistical algorithms to create trial models for testing.
+Using predictive analytics tools, a sample data set is then subjected to one or more statistical algorithms to create trial models for testing.
 After being "trained" on the sample data, the models are applied to the full data set and evaluated to see which ones best fit the data and how well each produces the desired analytics outcomes.

 The final task is to embed the chosen model -- or models -- in business applications and processes to support decision-making and strategic planning.
 And then it's time to return to the first step and start the process again for a new analysis effort.